You know the ominous Joseph's penny? The story is made up, but you can learn a lot from it and we're almost sure you'll be amazed at the result!

 To the Josephspfennig declaration we go back to the year 0, when Joseph wants to invest some money for him at the birth of his son.
 For this purpose he takes a penny and goes to the bank.
 At that time the interest rates were even better than today and he could fix an interest rate of a proud 5%.

-"5% interest on a penny, what will that buy Jesus later?"
+"5% interest on a penny, what will Jesus be able to buy with that later?"
 You think?

 Now the story continues.
 Neither Joseph nor Jesus ever think of investing money again and forget the penny invested in the bank.
 Year after year passes, every year 5% interest is added to the account.
 Before you scroll on, please think for yourself: How much wealth will one penny (also centime or cent) become 2020 years later, if you receive 5% compound interest every year?